panakiriakidis-byte/Public-library-internship-Sparta/week-01/week-01-report.md

 sto path: C:\Apache24\conf\httpd.conf open last file, make sure the line: Define SRVROOT "/Apache24" deixnei: Define SRVROOT "c:/Apache24" and make sure that the lines below are exist without #:

   LoadModule php_module "c:/php/php8apache2_4.dll"

   AddType application/x-httpd-php .php

   PHPIniDir "C:/php"

+and save the file

+cmd as admin -> write:

+cd C:\Apache24\bin
+httpd.exe -k install, service is installed

+in the same terminal write: httpd.exe -k start

+browser -> give localhost and then if it is ok appears the message: "It works!"

+(php and Apache24 in the same path C:\)